 As it was my delight to win for you the Crown of An Tir,

 so it is today my exceeding joy to give you this coronet

 of a of this Realm.

-But if the Duke is not participating, the CONSORT shall give the coronet to the SOVEREIGN,
+But if the Duke/Duchess is not participating, the Crown shall take the coronet,

 , be henceforth in this Our Realm, and wear this coronet in token of your rank.

 If the Duke/Duchess-Inspiration is not already a member of the Order of the Rose,

 then they shall receive from the Crown two roses.